conduktor/conduktor-docs/src/pages/changelog/Gateway-3.4.0.md

 - `POST /admin/username/{username}`
 - `POST /admin/vclusters/v1/vcluster/{vcluster}/username/{username}`

-If you are not using Local Gateway services accounts (OIDC, mTLS, Delegated Kafka), you are **not** impacted.
+If you are using Gateway services accounts from OIDC, mTLS, Delegated Kafka, you are **not** impacted.
 :::
 Today, the token as the password for local Gateway service accounts contains all the necessary information.
 As a result, the SASL username is not used during the authentication phase.

 In an **upcoming** release, we will strictly enforce that the username and the token matches.
-This will help reduce inconsistencies and avoid unexpected behaviors.
+This will help reduce inconsistencies and avoid unexpected behavior.

 **This breaking change is due for release 3.5.0.**
 For this release 3.4.0, we'll only raise the following warning in the logs: